AVSimulation/SCANeR-Quick-Starts/Pages/HT_configure_visual/HT_configure_visual.md

-# How to Configure the visual rendering
+# How to configure the visual rendering

 SCANeR studio is able to render the simulated scene on any display configuration, including single, multiple screens, projection system with or without warping/blending or head-mounted display (VR).